 Tharp moved again, to another flat just off the river channel.
 We can't tell if this is part of his plan or if he's in scramble mode.
 This is the type of spot I'd assumed would be unfishable due to boat traffic, but spectator traffic is far from overwhelming.

 Jordan Lee just put his second and third bass in the livewell.
 Another 3 and a 4, both caught up shallow.

-See the GoPro cameras in action as the remaining competitors launch on the final day of the 2014 GEICO Bassmaster Classic presented by Diet Mountain Dew and GoPro.
+See the top 25 competitors as they launch for the final day of the 2014 GEICO Bassmaster Classic pre